getsentry/sentry-javascript/MIGRATION.md

 ### Angular Version Compatibility

 Given the forward compatibility of the Angular compiler, v7 of our SDK will only work with Angular 10 and above.
-Previously, it was possible to use the SDK with versions <10, although we officially only supported Angular 10-13 as `peerDependencies`.
+Previously, it was possible to use the SDK with versions <10, although we officially only supported Angular 10-13 as peer dependencies.
 If you are using Angular <10 in your project, we recommend staying on the latest 6.x version until you can upgrade your Angular version.

 ### Import Changes